-If you remove the last trigger in a rung, the entire rung, including all steps following it, will be deleted.
+If a ladder is not published, if you remove the last trigger in a rung, the entire rung, including all steps following it, will be deleted.
 You will be warned before you do this.

 You can add notes on each trigger by clicking the notes icon, writing notes, and saving them.
 These are internal-only but may be useful in explaining to colleagues what each trigger is supposed to be doing.